Gargopedia

 The gargoyles of the Royal Hospital mainly depict four types of figures: animals, winged quadrupeds, devils and humans.
 In general, the style is very similar, using diverse elements with sometimes fantastic connotations, as at San Martín Pinario.
 They are practically nothing more than heads, as the limbs are minuscule.
 The faces are generally plump and often sagging, with a flabby appearance.
 In most of them, the water drains through a stone tube that fits neatly into and protrudes from the mouths.
 However, there are other figures in a totally different style, creating a formal diversity that enriches the whole.

 The animal heads are mostly dog-like in appearance (ears, fur, muzzles), but there are also figures with spiral horns, protruding eyebrows and leaf-shaped ears, with their hands in their mouths.
-Some are rampant, some have wrinkles –or what I call triple lips– collars, fangs or hands on their necks, and still others incorporate small creatures.
-Some of these latter are naked human figures that seem to cling to the gargoyle’s body, while another looks like a leaf or a small reptile that reaches up to the mouth; small beings with the generally negative, evil connotations that, as we know, often accompany gargoyles.
+Some are rampant, some have wrinkles –or what we call triple lips– collars, fangs or hands on their necks, and still others incorporate small creatures.
+Some of these latter are naked human figures that seem to cling to the gargoyle’s body, while another looks like a leaf or a small reptile that reaches up to the mouth; small beings with the generally negative, evil connotations that often accompany gargoyles.

 There is also a ram and a head with a pig’s snout.
 As a curiosity, Mariño Ferro notes that the pig symbolises laziness because it is useless for work and is only interested in eating or wallowing in mud.
 Meanwhile, the ram, like the lamb and the sheep, was frequently used for sacrifice; the Jews offered it to Yahweh and the Romans to their gods.